PoShawnified/MSI_Tools/README.md

-Tools to work with Microsoft Installer files
+# Tools to work with Microsoft Installer files

+Currently, this module contains only 1 cmdlet, to return the property table of a given MSI file.